Szymon-Kasprzycki/Szymon-Kasprzycki/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope: I’ve graduated from the Secondary School.
-I'm actually searching for an internship in Python.
-I'm keen on learning Python more and more.
+- :telescope: I am an Data Engineering student at Gdańsk University of Technology, in Poland.
+I'm actually searching for an internship in data/backend.
+I'm keen on learning Python libraries and honing my skills into data.

 - :zap: In my free time, I make easy life-automation scripts, read motivating books, or upgrade my car.